 The problem with taking photos here is that it gets crowded no matter what time you see the show.

-That being said, I would recommend getting there at least 5-10 minutes before the show start to secure your spot.
+That being said, I would recommend getting there at least 5-10 minutes before the show starts to secure your spot.
 But once the fountains go off you’ll lose it pretty quickly.

 If you go near the corners you might have better luck away from the crowds.